Making the most of the community-led data and ‘lived experience’ stories in Milton Keynes

 How will the information be shared?
 How much detail should I share about the experience of my service users?

 We want you to share as much detail as possible, but it is important that information is recorded in an anonymous way.
 Please don’t share any personal or identifiable details.
 We will double check data before sharing and can contact you to follow up.
+The data will not be shared publicly, but instead the Community Action: MK team will translate it into reports.
+These might be shared publicly, including through Community Action: MK’s communication channels and through the networks and partnerships, which we facilitate or support.

 How do I tell my service users/beneficiaries/people I support that I am sharing their experiences in MK Community Data Tool?